ryan95f/yamlator/docs/schema_components.md

 }
 ```

-This ruleset can then imported with or without a namespace and be inherited:
+This ruleset can then be imported with or without a namespace and be inherited:

 ```text
 import Project from "common.ys" as common